ARCHER2-HPC/archer2-fortran-inter/section-2.04/README.md

   end type my_type
 ```
 Here, the single generic name `add` is intended to be used, and must
-be asociated with distinguishable alternatives.
+be associated with distinguishable alternatives.
-As before, this may be used for assigment, operators, generic names, or
+As before, this may be used for assignment, operators, generic names, or
 derived type i/o.

 ## Procedure pointer as type component